jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Implementation

-The implementation of a command might be defined as the private contents of a command.
+The implementation of a command is defined as the *private contents* of a command.
 Here is an attempt to demonstrate that visually:

 <img src="images/1.%20Commands%20Main%20Concepts.024.png" width="300" />

-The large square's contents, drawn with thick lines are the command’s *implementation*.
+The contents drawn with thicker lines, are the larger square's *implementation*.
 They are the private contents.
-The objects inside the large square that are drawn with thinner lines, are the command's parameters: its publics.
+The objects inside the large square that are drawn with thinner lines, are the command's *parameters*. those are *public*.

 `[ WAS HERE writing ]`